 Researchers say lack of flight over many generations may have allowed their feather arrangements to deteriorate.
 Scientists are interested in how feathers develop because depth of plumage affects birds’ heat tolerance.

-The study, published in PLOS Biology, was led by researchers from the University of Edinburgh’s Roslin Institute.
+The study, published in PLOS Biology, was led by researchers from The University of Edinburgh’s The Roslin Institute.
 The Roslin Institute receives strategic funding from the Biotechnology and Biological Sciences Research Council.

 Tags: news food security The Roslin Institute The University of Edinburgh farming animal health